youcanf/ElongatedRiverMesh/README.md

 # ElongatedRiverMesh
 Currently it only supports building elongated mesh for ADCIRC.
-It is in a working product.
+It is a working product.
 Take it as it is.
 No guarantee of the outcome.

 ### Prerequisite packages
 os\